 I am a scientific researcher in machine learning for medical image analysis from the Netherlands.

 Until the end of 2019, I worked as a PhD student and researcher at the Biomedical Imaging Group Rotterdam, part of the Erasmus MC University Medical Center in Rotterdam, the Netherlands.

-I work on transfer learning and feature learning, and their applications in model-based medical image analysis.
+I work on domain adaptation and feature learning, and their applications in model-based medical image analysis.
 I am interested in the theoretical and practical aspects of machine learning and computer vision.

 elasticdeform is a Python library for differentiable elastic deformations for N-dimensional images.
 It works on 2D, 3D and higher-dimensional images as a data augmentation method.
 It computes gradients for use with TensorFlow or PyTorch.